scala/docs.scala-lang/style/method-invocation.md

 compiled faulty code at worst.
 Although the syntax is used by some DSLs, it should be considered deprecated, and avoided.

-As of Scala 2.10, using suffix operator notation will result in a compiler warning.
+Since Scala 2.10, using postfix operator notation will result in a compiler warning.

-## Arity-1
+## Infix notation

-Scala has a special syntax for invoking methods of arity-1 (one argument):
+Scala has a special punctuation-free syntax for invoking methods that take one argument.
+Many Scala programmers use this notation for symbolic-named methods:

+    // recommended
+    a + b

+    // legal, but less readable
+    a+b

+    // legal, but definitely strange
+    a.+(b)

+but avoid it for almost all alphabetic-named methods:

+    // recommended
     names.mkString(",")

-    // is the same as
+    // also sometimes seen; controversial
     names mkString ","

-This syntax is formally known as "infix notation".
-It should *only* be used for purely-functional methods (methods with no side-effects) - such as `mkString` -or methods which take functions as parameters - such as `foreach`:

-    // right!
-    names foreach (n => println(n))
-    names mkString ","
-    optStr getOrElse "<empty>"

-    // wrong!
-    javaList add item

-### Higher-Order Functions

-As noted, methods which take functions as parameters (such as `map` or `foreach`) should be invoked using infix notation.
-It is also *possible* to invoke such methods in the following way:

-    names.map (_.toUpperCase)     // wrong!

-This style is *not* the accepted standard!
-The reason to avoid this style is for situations where more than one invocation must be chained
-together:

-    // wrong!
-    names.map (_.toUpperCase).filter (_.length > 5)

-    // right!
-    names map (_.toUpperCase) filter (_.length > 5)

-Both of these work, but the former exploits an extremely unintuitive wrinkle in Scala's grammar.
-The sub-expression `(_.toUpperCase).filter` when taken in isolation looks for all the world like we are invoking the `filter` method on a function value.
-However, we are actually invoking `filter` on the result of the `map` method, which takes the function value as a parameter.
-This syntax is confusing and often discouraged in Ruby, but it is shunned outright in Scala.

-## Symbolic methods/Operators

-Methods with symbolic names should *always* be invoked using infix notation with spaces separating the target, the symbolic method and the
-parameter:

-    // right!
-    "daniel" + " " + "Spiewak"
+A gray area is short, operator-like methods like `max`, especially if commutative:

-    // wrong!
+    // fairly common
-    "daniel"+" "+"spiewak"

-For the most part, this idiom follows Java and Haskell syntactic conventions.
+    a max b

-Symbolic methods which take more than one parameter (they do exist!) should still be invoked using infix notation, delimited by spaces:
+Symbolic methods which take more than one parameter (they do exist!) may still be invoked using infix notation, delimited by spaces:

     foo ** (bar, baz)

-Such methods are fairly rare, however, and should be avoided during API design.

-Finally, the use of the `/:` and `:\` should be avoided in preference to the more explicit `foldLeft` and `foldRight` method of `Iterator`.
-The right-associativity of the `/:` can lead to extremely confusing code, at the benefit of saving a few characters.
+Such methods are fairly rare, however, and should normally be avoided during API design.
+For example, the use of the `/:` and `:\` methods should be avoided in preference to their better-known names, `foldLeft` and `foldRight`.